-I was introduced to an antique cane rod and click-pawl reel at this time – it just fascinated me.
-The idea of throwing line to get a fly out into the middle of a stream was brilliant.
-I have always been intrigued by sports that combine outdoor elements, strategy, and a fair amount of physics.
-I finally figured this out after many years snow skiing, golfing, skeet shooting, yacht racing, and of course fly-fishing.
-I’m really amazed by how much physics plays a part in all of them.
+In 1982, I was introduced to an antique cane rod and click-pawl reel.
+The engineering of this reel and simple concept of throwing a weighted line to get a super-light artificial fly out into the middle of a stream made its lasting impression.
+I suppose it’s my intrigue for activities and sports combining outdoor elements, strategy and a fair amount of physics that seemed to grip me.
+After quite a few years snow skiing, golfing, skeet shooting, yacht racing, and of course fly-fishing, I can now see how much physics plays a part in all of them.

-My experience with fly-fishing continued with discovering fisheries up and down the West coast, from California to Alaska.
-In the early 1990s, I spent some time floating the Green and Teton rivers for Rainbows.
+My experience with fly-fishing continued with discovering fisheries up and down the west coast, from California to Arctic Circle.
+In the early 1990s, I spent some time floating the Green and Teton river for Browns and Rainbows.
 In the mid 1990s, I was fortunate enough to fish Alaska, BC and NWT for Cutthroat, Rainbow and Lake Trout – the occasional Grayling was nice too.
 Moving to Hawaii in 2012 offered me a look at some sizable Bonefish and another amazing fishery.
-In 2014, I relocated to Southern Florida and was knocked over by such an expansive fishery.
-Florida is truly is the capital of sport fishing.
+In 2014, I relocated to southern Florida and was knocked over by such an expansive fishery.
+Florida is truly the capital of sport fishing.
 Miles and miles of untapped fisheries are waiting for the next fly-fishing enthusiast…well, that and some really big fish.